• Skip to primary navigation

 Instructions

-1. Roughly chop the vegetables and put them in a small sauce pan with 2 cups of water over medium-high heat.
+Roughly chop the beets, red cabbage, and spinach.
+Place each vegetable in a separate small saucepan with 2 cups of water.

 Did you make this recipe?